fusion-neutronics/materials_for_mc/README.md

 # Materials for MC

-A Rust package with Python bindings for making neutronics materials.
+A Rust package with Python bindings and WebAssembly support for making neutronics materials.